cloud-skeleton/proxy/README.md

   Before using the reverse proxy, ensure that you set up the required DNS A record pointing your domain (e.g., `proxy.example.com`) to the IP address of the host running the Container Proxy.
 This is essential for proper routing of external traffic.

 - **Traefik Dashboard Access:**
-  The **[Traefik](https://doc.traefik.io/traefik/)** dashboard is accessible at the `/traefik` endpoint, but only from the IP address specified in the `ADMIN_IP` variable.
+  The **[Traefik](https://doc.traefik.io/traefik/)** dashboard is accessible at the `/traefik` endpoint but only from the IP address specified in the `ADMIN_IP` variable.
 Ensure that your DNS and firewall settings restrict access accordingly.

 ## Contributing